Enneagram Movies and TV Shows: Spotting Character Types in Your Favorite Films

 The Investigator (Type 5):

-• Look for: Characters who are curious, independent, and possess a thirst for knowledge and understanding.
+• Look for: Characters who are curious, independent, and analytical.
+They are motivated by a need to be competent and capable, often protecting their time and energy.

 The Loyalist (Type 6):

-• Look for: Characters who are trustworthy, value tradition, and seek guidance and stability.
+• Look for: Characters who are trustworthy, dependable, and security-oriented.
+They are often anxious, planning for the worst-case scenario, and value guidance and stability.

 The Enthusiast (Type 7):

-• Look for: Characters who are charismatic, adventurous, and approach life with a sense of optimism and possibility.
+• Look for: Characters who are charismatic, adventurous, and optimistic.
+They are motivated by a need to avoid pain and seek pleasure, fun, and possibility.

 The Challenger (Type 8):